African migrants risk all in Sahara to reach Europe

 The risks are high.
 Mohamed, a driver, said he was attacked last week by Touareg bandits wielding AK-47 assault rifles who opened fire on his pickup when he refused to stop, wounding a migrant in the leg.

-For protection, scores of trucks follow a military convoy that heads north each Monday towards the oasis town of Dirkou.
+For protection, scores of trucks follow a military convoy that heads north each Monday toward the oasis town of Dirkou.

 The death of 92 migrants from thirst -- mostly women and children -- when their vehicle broke down en route to Algeria, to Libya's west, in 2013 prompted Nigerien authorities to briefly crack down on the corridor -- but the lucrative trade quietly returned.

 “The desert has always been a cemetery for immigrants, in silence and complete indifference.
-Travellers tell us they often find bodies - skeletons ravaged by the sands,” said Agadez Mayor Rhissa Feltou.
+Travelers tell us they often find bodies - skeletons ravaged by the sands,” said Agadez Mayor Rhissa Feltou.

 NOTHING WORKS BUT SMUGGLING